AFENav/sample/README.md

-# sample
+# AFE Navigator Sample Code

-Sample code for AFE Navigator integration
+This project contains sample code for building integrations with AFE Navigator.